huydhoang/pemf-sim/README.md

 ```

-## Power Dissipation and Temperature
+## Power Dissipation and Temperature Rise

 To calculate the **power dissipation** in the coil, we can use Joule's Law for power: